Skip to content

 • Wherobots only stores logs for 30 days.

-• The amount of concurrent Job runs that can occur are limited by the quotas associated with your Wherobots organization.
-For more information on reviewing your computational resources, see Quotas in the Wherobots documentation.
+• The amount of concurrent Job Runs that can occur are determined by your Organization’s maximum concurrent Spatial Unit consumption quota.
+For more information on Spatial Units and quota, see Runtimes.